chiaraco/HABiC/README.md

 ```bash
 > conda env create -f path\to\the\folder\requirements.yml  # path to the folder where the requirements.yml file is.
 ```
-(Installation can take more than 15 min)
+( The installation can take more than 15 min)

 ## Usage